Take care of your recovery

 Never forget the 30-minute rule

 The amino acid leucine is particularly important when it comes to building new muscle tissue.
-Leucine acts as a trigger to increase the rate of muscle protein synthesis, and is present in high levels in dairy foods.
-An additional 2g of leucine has been added to SiS REGO Rapid Recovery to further improve recovery rates.
+Leucine acts as a trigger to increase the rate of muscle protein synthesis and is present in high levels in dairy foods.
+An additional 2g of leucine has been added to ReGo Rapid Recovery to further improve recovery rates.

 Always plan ahead.
 Pre-planning your meals or snacks after training ensures that you can hit the 30-minute window easily.
 If you commute to work without eating first thing in the morning, make sure you have some breakfast at work to avoid struggling with your concentration levels throughout the rest of the morning.
-Or have SiS REGO Rapid Recovery pre-mixed in your kitbag for when you finish at the gym or get back from a ride or run.
+Or have ReGo pre-mixed in your kit bag for when you finish at the gym or get back from a ride or run.

 Use recovery tools sparingly

-Whilst ice baths and compression clothing can be of great help around competition, using them consistently throughout training has been found to blunt the training response, as it removes some of the stimulus for adaptation.
+Whilst ice baths and compression clothing can be of great help around competition, using them consistently throughout training has been found to blunt the training response, as it removes some of the stimuli for adaptation.
 Stick to properly cooling down, with a good stretch routine and maybe some foam roller work to ease tight muscles.
-For intense training or competition, using SiS Overnight Protein Powder before bed helps to further enhance recovery by providing a pool of slowly released amino acids as you sleep to help prevent the breakdown of lean muscle mass when you are in energy deficit.